 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
 Special topics include: Governmental & Not-for-Profit Accounting, Auditing, and Intermediate Accounting.
-Prerequisite: ACCT 2402.
+Prerequisite: ACCT 2402 or instructor permission.